 Now THAT is some DEEP NUTRITION!
 Ready to make your own?
 It's simple!

 - 4 quarts of filtered water

-- the cloves from 1 whole head of fresh garlic peeled & smashed
+- 1 whole head of fresh garlic peeled & smashed

 - 2 tablespoons apple cider vinegar organic, unfiltered (I like Bragg's brand)

 - 1 teaspoon unrefined sea salt – or more/less to taste (I like Real Salt)

 If you choose, you may brown or roast the bones/meaty bones first in a separate pan/pot if using a crockpot, but this isn't a necessary step.
 I don't normally do it because I don't find it enhances the flavor – and it saves dishes.
 You can choose to brown them in bacon fat or coconut oil before putting them into the water in the next step.